Agriocnemis victoria

-Agriocnemis victoria is a species of damselfly in the family Coenagrionidae.
-It is native to Africa, where it is widespread in the western and central nations of the continent.
-Its common names include Victoria wisp and small pincer-tailed wisp.
+Agriocnemis victoria, also commonly known as the Victoria wisp or the small pincer-tailed wisp, is a species of damselfly that belongs to the family Coenagrionidae (pond damselflies).
+This species is native to Africa where it is widespread throughout the western and central nations of the continent.
 This species is found in swamps.

-There are no major threats but it may be affected by pollution and habitat loss to agriculture and development.
+There are no major threats to this species and is currently classified as Least Concerned species.
+However, it may be affected by water pollution and habitat loss from swamp drainage for agriculture and development.